hackclub/hackclub/workshops/orpheus_run/README.md

 ```
 Explanation: If you remember the basics of CSS animations, you'll see that we first write `@keyframes` and then we write the name of our animation, then by opening curly brackets, we define the animation.

 What our animation simply does is changes its `left` position.
 At 0% of the animation, its left position will be 500px (it will be on the extreme right of our `game` div) and at 100% of the animation, its left position will be -20px!
-This will make it look like the obstacles are moving towards the left and out of the `game` div.
+This will make it look like the obstacles are moving towards the left and beyond!

 Learn more about [CSS animations](https://www.script-tutorials.com/css-animation-guide-for-novices/).

-Let's test our animation so that if you are confused, you'll get a very clear idea of how it works!
+Let's test this animation so that if you are confused, you'll get a very clear idea of how it works!

 For this, we'll create a new class `move` and give these animation properties to it.